2014 Havering London Borough Council election

 The 2014 Havering Council election took place on 22 May 2014 to elect members of Havering Council in England.
 This was on the same day as other local elections.
 The Conservative Party ceased to have a majority of councillors, putting the council in no overall control (NOC).
 Despite the various residents associations winning the most seats, an agreement was not struck and a Conservative Party minority administration was formed.

+Electoral arrangements

+Ward boundaries established in 2002 were used for the fourth time.
+54 councillors were elected from 18 wards.
+Each ward returned three councillors.

+Polling took place on 22 May 2014.

 Summary of results

 All 5 major UK political parties, in addition to any parties gaining ~1% of the vote or above, are shown: